Aramis Ayala: State attorney

-2022 congressional campaign
+2022 campaign

 In May 2021, Ayala announced that she was running for Florida's 10th congressional district in 2022.
 Initially considering a run for the U.S. Senate, she decided to run for Congress after incumbent U.S. Representative Val Demings announced she would run for United States Senate in 2022 against incumbent Republican Marco Rubio.
-She later withdrew to run for attorney general.
+She later withdrew to run for Attorney General.
+Ayala lost the general election to incumbent Ashley Moody by a landslide.

+2022 Attorney General election results

+Incumbent Republican attorney general Ashley Moody ran for reelection, being challenged by Democrat Aramis Ayala, a former state attorney.
+Moody defeated Ayala in the general election by a 20-point margin.